deeplearning4j/deeplearning4j/data-for-deep-learning.md

 Deep learning can solve almost any problem of machine perception, including classifying data , clustering it, or making predictions about it.

-* Classification: this image represents a horse; this email looks like spam; this transaction is fraudulent
+* Classification: This image represents a horse; this email looks like spam; this transaction is fraudulent
 * Clustering: These two sounds are similar.
 This document is probably what user X is looking for
 * Predictions: Given their web lob activity, Customer A looks like they are going to stop using your service